JJWallis/myteam/README.md

 CSS vars vs Sass vars - overriding | alpha channel | can’t override Sass variables directly (have to declare multiple versions of them)

 Accessibility - form (aria-label + legend + labels - with .sr-only class)

+Tablet design provided - opened our eyes to design possibilityes + ways of filling space | not just enlarging font + trying to fit it all barely in until major change happens for medium screens (flex-row)